MichiganDataScienceTeam/MDST-Onboarding/README.md

 The definition of success for us is to have everyone who begins the tutorials finish them.
 Thus, we will offer support in two ways:

-- Sunday Tutorials: Live tutorials will be held on 9/11 and 9/18 from 12 to 3 in Mason Hall.
+- Sunday Tutorials: Live tutorials will be held from 12 to 3 on 9/11 on [Zoom](https://umich.zoom.us/my/casperg?pwd=R1oxNzJ6V0FVSVRkQXBXbmNzdG9tUT09) and on 9/18 in Mason Hall.
 We do not have rooms booked so watch your email for the exact room number closer to the start.
 These will be a combination of us going over sections of the tutorials as requested by new members and hosting office hours.

 - Weekday Office Hours: We will be offering office hours from 7 to 9 PM on 9/7, 9/14, and 9/21.
 We will offer these both in-person in East Hall (Math) Atrium and on zoom (link will be posted on the website).